atsilcock/Phase-1-Project-AS/README.md

-# Simple Budget App
+Simple Budget App

-## Overview
+Overview

-The Simple Budget App is designed to calculate different budget items into one total.
+The Simple Budget App is a web-based application designed to help users calculate and manage their budget.
+Users can input amounts for various budget items, view a summary of individual and total expenses, and fetch utility cost data based on the EIA's API.

-## Features
+Features

-- **Feature 1:** Each budget item is represented as a box on the interface.
+- Each budget item (Electricity, Rent, Gas, Water, Phone) is represented with an input box on the interface.
-- **Feature 2:** Users can enter the amount for each budget item within its respective box.
+- Users can enter the amount for each budget item within its respective input box.
-- **Feature 3:** After entering all amounts, users can click the "Submit" button.
+- After entering all amounts, users can click the "Submit" button.
-- **Feature 4:** A list displaying the name and individual total of each budget item, along with the grand total, is generated below.
+- A list below the form displays the name and individual total of each budget item, along with the grand total.
+- Users can fetch utility cost data based on the EIA's API, displaying it in a table with details such as period, state ID, state description, sector ID, sector name, and cost per kWh.
-- **Feature 5: ** User can add an expense or delete an expense
+- Users can add an expense or delete an expense.
-- **Feature 5:** The user is able to see the current rate of thier utility, based on EIA's API.
-Based on the number, the user then can divide their total number by the utlity cost and get a cost per dollar breakdown.

-## Getting Started

-### Prerequisites
+Prerequisites

-There are no prerequisites.
+There are no prerequisites for using the app.

-### Installation
+Installation

 No installation is required as the app is web-based.
 Simply access it through a web browser.

-## Usage
+Usage

-The app is straightforward to use:

-1. Type the amount within the provided boxes for each budget item (Rent, Electricity, Water, Gas, Phone).
+- Type the amount within the provided boxes for each budget item (Electricity, Rent, Gas, Water, Phone).
-2. Click the "Submit" button.
+- Click the "Submit" button to calculate and display the total expenses.
-3. View the list below, which displays the name and individual total of each budget item, along with the grand total.
+- View the list below, which shows the name and individual total of each budget item, along with the grand total.
-4. A PDF is generated, providing detailed information on each budget item and the overall total.

-Note: The PDF will be available for download or viewing, but specific details on access are not provided in this README.
+- Fetch utility cost data using the provided button to see additional insights.
+- Users can add or delete expenses as needed.

-## Additional Information
+Additional Information

+- The app fetches utility cost data based on the EIA's API, providing information such as period, state ID, state description, sector ID, sector name, and cost per kWh.
+- The table displays data for the "residential" sector, specifically for electricity.
-- No known issues or limitations.
+- The app is designed to be straightforward with no known issues or limitations.

-## Author
+Author

-- Alin Silcock
+Alin Silcock